-1 Tennessee Comptroller of the Treasury Office of Research and Education Accountability 2015.
+&lt;sup>1 Tennessee Comptroller of the Treasury Office of Research and Education Accountability 2015.

-Increased use of the existing cooperative approaches for IDB PILOT agreements would help local governments meet their economic development needs and preserve local flexibility in negotiating PILOT agreements without undermining the tax base of other cities, counties, or special school districts.
-The state should encourage local governments to pursue one of the following cooperative approaches before entering into ad valorem PILOT agreements with private businesses:

-- Form a joint IDB with representation of all separate taxing jurisdictions within the county. - Enter into interlocal agreements with other taxing jurisdictions to establish criteria for any PILOTs that might affect shared tax bases. - Receive written approval from the city or county mayor, the city or county legislative body, and local special school districts before approval of PILOT agreements.

-In the absence of local governments taking one of these three cooperative approaches, for any PILOT agreement longer than 10 years, either they or their IDBs should be required to make annual payments after the initial 10 years to the other affected local governments equal to the amount of property taxes those governments would otherwise receive for the affected property based on its assessed value.
-Further, the state may consider requiring that local governments receive PILOT payments at least equal to the portion of the revenue that would have otherwise gone to schools.
+While PILOTs are particularly important for manufacturing recruitment, they are generally less effective at producing economic benefits from commercial development, such as retail.
+In both cases, increased use of the existing cooperative approaches for IDB PILOT agreements would help local governments meet their economic development needs and preserve local flexibility in negotiating PILOT agreements without undermining the tax base of other cities, counties, or special school districts.
+The state should encourage local governments to pursue one of the following cooperative approaches before entering into ad valorem PILOT agreements with private businesses.
+Existing approaches already available in state law include forming a joint IDB with representation of all separate taxing jurisdictions within the county, to include special school districts, which have taxing authority, entering into interlocal agreements with other taxing jurisdictions to establish criteria for any PILOTs that might affect shared tax bases, receiving written approval from the city or county mayor, the city or county legislative body, and local special school districts before approval of PILOT agreements.
+When entering into PILOT agreements for retail development, local governments should be required to take one of these three cooperative approaches for agreements longer than 10 years, either they or their IDBs should be required to make annual payments after the initial 10 years to the other affected local governments equal to the amount of property taxes those governments would otherwise receive for the affected property based on its assessed value.
+Further, the state may consider requiring that local governments receive PILOT payments for retail development at least equal to the portion of the revenue that would have otherwise gone to schools.
+This requirement would not apply to PILOT agreements affecting only the jurisdiction making the agreement.